run2go/DroneController/README.md

-HEIGHT   1.5 # Hover height above the owner in meters DISTANCE 0.2 # Distance between the drones for polygon resting ROTATING 3.0 # Rotation increments in degrees per tick (set to 0 to disable) CHANNEL 9871 # Gesture & comms channel for the drones
+HEIGHT   1.5 # Hover height above the owner in meters DISTANCE 0.2 # Distance between the drones for polygon resting ROTATING 3.0 # Rotation increments in degrees per tick (set to 0 to disable) CHANNEL 9871 # Gesture channel for the controller
 ```

 ## License